Black Hole Sun: Commercial performance

+Critical reception

 Greg Prato of AllMusic called the song "one of the few bright spots" of mid-1994, when "the world was still reeling from Nirvana leader Kurt Cobain's suicide the previous April".
 He said, "The song had a psychedelic edge to it (especially evident in the verse's guitar part), as the composition shifted between sedate melodicism and gargantuan guitar riffs.
 The lyrics were classic Chris Cornell—lines didn't exactly make sense on paper but did within the song."
+Larry Flick from Billboard magazine praised it as "a magnificent pop single", noting that "track's resonant production highlights its moving, Beatlesque quality without sacrificing band's visceral punch."
 Ann Powers of Blender proclaimed that "Cornell's fixation with the Beatles pays off with the hit single 'Black Hole Sun' ".
-James Masterton wrote in his weekly UK chart commentary, "Easily the most commercial single the US band have released to date".
+In his weekly UK chart commentary, James Masterton wrote, "Easily the most commercial single the US band have released to date".
+Alan Jones from Music Week gave it four out of five and named it Pick of the Week, adding, "Heavily plugged by MTV, this single has a fat, full sound, with some psychedclic edges invading the band's usual grungey sound. lt is a light, disciplined and melodic hit."
 Jon Pareles of The New York Times said, "The Beatles' techniques—fuzz-toned low chords, legato lead-guitar hooks and lumpy Ringo Starr-style drumming...are linked to Lennon-style melody in 'Black Hole Sun'."
+Roger Morton from NME named it "the best moment" from their album, "a melodramatic downer ballad, whose bleakness is offsett by some curious psychedelic guitar figures."
 J.D.
 Considine of Rolling Stone stated, "With its yearning, Lennonesque melody and watery, Harrison-style guitar, 'Black Hole Sun' is a wonderful exercise in Beatleisms; trouble is, it's not a very good song, offering more in the way of mood and atmosphere than melodic direction."
+Roy Wilkinson from Select noted "the descending corkscrew melody" of the song.

 The solo for "Black Hole Sun", performed by Thayil, was ranked number 63 on Guitar World's list of the "100 Greatest Guitar Solos", and number 56 on Total Guitars list of the "100 Hottest Guitar Solos".
 The song was included on VH1's countdown of the "100 Greatest Songs of the '90s" at number 25.
 It was also included on VH1's countdown of the "100 Greatest Hard Rock Songs" at number 77.
 According to Nielsen Music's year-end report for 2019, "Black Hole Sun" was the ninth most-played song of the decade on mainstream rock radio with 125,000 spins.
 All of the songs in the top 10 were from the 1990s.
 In 2017, Billboard ranked the song number four on their list of the 15 greatest Soundgarden songs, and in 2021, Kerrang ranked the song number one on their list of the 20 greatest Soundgarden songs.